Aish3344/data-structures-c/README.md

 Data Structures in C

 ====================
+In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 This project contains implementations for many different types of data structures commonly taught in computer science, and many of which are